dotlang/language/README.md

 - This is a functio that accepts an input of any type and returns any type: `type Function := func(any)->any`.
 Note that you cannot define a function type that can accept any number of anything.
 - When calling a function, you can remove parentheses if there is no ambiguity (only a single call is being made).
 `process data1, data2 & finalize data3 & save data4`
+- In function declaration you can use `ref` to indicate parameter will be accessible as read-write.
+Caller needs to mention `ref` when sending corresponding parameter:
+`func process(x: int, ref y: int)`
+caller: `process(t, ref u)`
+`ref` will affect method dispatch so you can have two functions with the same name and input but one of them with `ref` argument.

 ### Matching
 `func add(x:int, y:int, z:int) ...`